 Patches may fail.
 For example, a system package may fail to install because it needs other system packages to be installed first.
 Usually, the user can read the logs to know the problems and make changes to the Truss to fix them.
 The application of these fixes will be very quick due to live reload.
 There are some cases where recovery is currently not possible.
 In such cases, the Control Proxy indicates the need for a full deployment, which then follows.
 Consistency trumps speed in this case.
 A future improvement would be to make the patch application process fully transactional.

-Baseten Draft models support scaling to zero when there’s no traffic.
-This important feature allows users to freely use the Draft models without worrying about wasting resources when they’re not in use.
+Baseten development deployments support scaling to zero when there’s no traffic.
+This important feature allows users to freely use the development deployments without worrying about wasting resources when they’re not in use.
 Pods may restart for other reasons too, such as Kubernetes node failure.
-It’s important for the Draft model pod to restore to the last patched state upon restart before serving any prediction requests.
+It’s important for the development deployment pod to restore to the last patched state upon restart before serving any prediction requests.
 This is achieved through a patch-ping mechanism.